Cryst4L/Glover/README.md

 ## Glover

 Glover is synthetic Hand Pose dataset generator written in C99.
 It aims to be regarded as a modern alternative to the MNIST.
-The main difference with the MNIST is that shapes are computer generated, which ensures that every samples aren't ambiguous.
+The main difference with the MNIST is that shapes are computer generated, which ensures zero ambiguousity between the samples.

 <p align="center">
   <img src="https://github.com/Cryst4L/Glover/blob/main/hands.png"/>